aakriti000/dsa-queue-simulator/README.md

 Lane AL2 is treated as a priority lane.
 When the number of vehicles in AL2 exceeds a threshold, it is served first until congestion reduces.

-## Data Structures used
-Queue (FIFO) : To store vehicles waiting in each lane Priority Logic : To give priority to lane AL2 when congested

-Queues ensure fair servicing of vehicles in First-In-First-Out order.

-## Functions that use data structures

-# Append
-`generate_vehicle` - Simulates a vehicle arriving at the back(tail) of the queue

-# Deque initialization
-`sync_with_file` - Loads the current queue state into memory for processing

-# Fifo popleft()
-`dequeue_multiple` - Removes vehicles from the front(head) when the light is green

-# To check length
-`size()` - Monitors congestion for priority lane

 ## Features